2019 Stafford Motor Speedway General Rules

 In the SK Modified® and Late Model divisions, all lapped cars will be moved to the rear of all lead lap cars for restarts within ten laps to go.
 In the SK Light, Limited Late Model and Street Stock divisions, all lapped cars will be moved to the rear of all lead lap cars for restarts within five laps to go.
 They will be placed as they are being officially scored per position at that time, not necessarily how they are/were relative to each other.
 Race Control reserves the right to move all lapped cars to the rear of the lead-lap cars during any/all restarts.

 For qualifying and feature events, all cars must be in their correct starting position by the completion of pace laps (lights out, one to go signal given) in order to start in their designated position.
 Cars that are not in their designated start position will start at the rear of the field.
 Cars that enter the track after the completion of pace laps (doubled up, lights out), may join the rear of the field up until the initial green flag is waved.
+You will not be allowed out onto the racing surface once the initial green flag is waved.
 Cars that do not take the initial green flag may not enter the race afterwards.
 If a car drops out of the race before the completion of the first green flag lap, their finishing position will be determined by their starting position in relation to other drivers that do not complete the first green flag lap.
 During pace laps and caution laps, if a car does not maintain its designated position in the starting field, Race Control may re-position the car at their discretion.
 Scoring begins when the initial green flag is waved.
 Distance begins with the completion of the first green flag lap.
 Driver changes are permitted after the completion of the first green flag lap only.
 The points and money will be awarded to the driver that completes the first green flag lap.
 When the flagman gives the clenched green flag (“one lap to go” signal), cars will line up in columns of two (double file) for all starts and restarts.
 Single file restarts may be used at the discretion of Race Control.

 In all SMS divisions, the leader during all restarts shall have the Lane Choice option to restart in the outside or inside lane.
 The leader must make his/her commitment known and be in the lane wanted before reaching the start/finish line on the “one to go” lap.
 Once you have committed to lane choice on a restart, you may not change your choice until we have completed a green flag lap.